FORECLOSURE WHEN TO WALK AWAY

 Getting your fair market value

-The homeowner should investigate several factors to obtain a fair market value of the home: the tax assessed value; the purchase price if purchased within the previous five years; any recent appraisal obtained for a refinance or other purposes; and comparison sales.
+The homeowner should investigate several factors to obtain a fair market value of the home: the tax assessed value; the purchase price if purchased within the previous five years; any recent appraisal obtained for a refinance or other purposes, and comparable sales.
 Has the property increased in value since the purchase, or decreased?
 Is the market flooded with many other properties that are for sale?
 Has there already been a high amount of distressed sales in the area?
 If a downward trend in value becomes apparent, it may be a good idea to let the property go.

 What are the consequences?

 Relocation is probably going to be the most immediate consideration.
-Do your homework, and research rental properties in your preferred living area.
+Do your homework and research rental properties in your preferred living area.
 This is especially important for families with young children, who may not want to move them to a different school.
-Find out if your lender participates in a “cash for keys” program where they will pay you to voluntarily exit the property within a specified period of time (usually 30-90 days) in exchange for a cash payment.
+Find out if your lender participates in a “cash for keys” program where they will pay you to voluntarily exit the property within a specified period (usually 30-90 days) in exchange for a cash payment.

 Conclusion for Foreclosure when to walk away

 Facing the loss of your home can be traumatic, but remind yourself that you have to react logically and not emotionally.
 Evaluate the home’s worth versus the amount of outstanding debt.
 Consider your income, and any potential reductions or interruptions going forward.
 Evaluate your needs in light of the house and the surrounding neighborhood.
-And finally, consider the potential consequences of letting it go.
+And finally, consider the possible consequences of letting it go.
 Whether you want to fight to keep your home or let it go in light of the above considerations, seeking the advice of a bankruptcy attorney would be very advisable to prevent any mistakes or surprises.

 For purposes of this article, only Georgia law is being considered.
 The laws of other states may affect this analysis.